 While more businesses than ever are choosing to make the switch to a hosted IP Voice phone solution, there are still a variety of myths out there surrounding these systems that hold many business owners back from making the switch.
 However, more often than not, there is no basis in these myths.
-If you are still holding back switching your business to a IP Voice solution due to a fear that it will not be able to keep up with traditional systems, you may be surprised by how inaccurate your fears have been.
+If you are still holding back switching your business to a unified communications and collaboration solution due to a fear that it will not be able to keep up with traditional systems, you may be surprised by how inaccurate your fears have been.
 To help you get a better idea of what hosted voice is really like, here is a quick overview of some of the biggest myths and misunderstandings surrounding these business communication solutions.

 Myth #1: IP Voice Doesn't Save That Much Money